 - Quality control remains an important issue.
 It is important to base your probiotic choice on reliable brands that have been proven in human clinical trials.

-- Probiotics are generally considered to be safe in most patients.
-However, more severely immunocompromised patients should avoid probiotics and patients with indwelling catheters should not break open the capsules.
+- Probiotics are generally considered to be safe for most patients.
+However, more severely immunocompromised patients should avoid probiotics, and patients with indwelling catheters should not break open the capsules.

 My patients often ask if they should routinely take a probiotic or consume a probiotic yogurt for their general digestive health.
 This question is likely prompted by product labels indicating that their probiotic “improves digestive health” or “strengthens the immune system,” even though the FDA has not approved any health claims for probiotics.
-I usually respond to patients by encouraging the individual to monitor if his or her own symptom response goals are being met by taking the probiotic for a month.
+I usually respond to patients by encouraging them individually to monitor their own symptom response goals that are being met by taking the probiotic for a month.
 If not, their money is probably better spent elsewhere.

 Matthew Ciorba is a gastroenterologist.
 A version of this article originally appeared in AGA Perspectives.